The following Teaching Conferences are a vital part of our training program (note that due to COVID-19 some conferences are held virtually)

 - Grand Rounds are held once weekly in both Internal Medicine and in Pediatrics.
 These conferences bring together a wide academic and community provider population.
 MMC attracts local, national, and international speakers.
 Topics are applicable to both primary care and subspecialty medicine.
 Dedicated Med-Peds Grand Rounds occur quarterly.
+All Med-Peds and Pediatric residents in their final year present a Grand Rounds on a topic of interest.

 - Cross-Disciplinary Conferences on ethics, adolescent medicine, medical-legal issues, palliative care, med-psych, global health, and cultural competency are included as part of a cross-departmental curriculum organized cooperatively by the residencies at MMC.